 For example, is the photo above more appealing…

 Or is this one more appealing?
 Concealing appliances is a tricky business.
 Most cooking appliances are designed to be exposed, so special technology is required to safely enclose them.
 This YesterTec Kitchen features a ‘breakfront’ range on the right.
-It has patented, U.L.
-Listed safety features that allow the appliances to operate only when the pocket doors are open.
+It has U.L.
+Listed technology that allow the appliances to operate only when the pocket doors are open.
 When the doors are closed (as in the above example) the appliances cannot be used.

 Here, two standard ovens, controlled by YesterTec’s safety features are concealed alongside a Subzero 700 series refrigerator and a pantry.
 Concealing refrigerators and dishwashers is a multi-million dollar industry, proving that people are interested in the virtues of concealment.
 Many manufacturers have models that can be concealed, but most are priced higher than the ones that accept no panels.